-The datalogger program can run the AVW200 instruction in either the pipeline mode (Section 6.1.1, Pipeline Mode (p.
-41)) or sequential mode (Section 6.1.2, Sequential Mode (p.
-41)).
+The datalogger program can run the AVW200 instruction in either the pipeline mode (Section 6.1.1) or sequential mode (Section 6.1.2).
 In the pipeline mode, the first execution of the instruction sets up the AVW200; subsequent execution intervals retrieve the data values.
 If different beginning and ending frequencies are required to measure different types of sensors, use multiple AVW200 instructions with different beginning and ending frequencies specified in each instruction.
-The sequential mode performs each instruction in sequence; waits for each instruction interval.
+The sequential mode performs each instruction in sequence; waits for each instruction completion; and then repeats this process for each execution interval.
 The minimum scan rate for an AVW200 program is 2 seconds per sensor.